plot (noun) - a small area of planted ground

 We are always searching for those exceptional coffees that tell the story of the ground they were grown in and the care of the people, all the way along the chain, who have played a part in shaping them.

-Our mission is to develop long term relationships directly with producers who share our values and passion for quality, so that we can rely on each other as allies in the industry and trust the entire process is as open, fair and honest as it can be from end to end.
+Our mission is to develop long term purchasing relationships with producers who share our values and passion for quality, so that we can rely on each other as allies in the industry and trust the entire process is as open, fair and honest as it can be from end to end.

 plot (verb) - to locate (a curve) by plotted points